A feature that limits the number of times your Display or Video ads appear to the same person.

 For Display campaigns:

-- When you set the frequency cap for a Display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, month, or any combination.
+- When you set the frequency cap for a Display campaign, you manage the number of impressions you will allow an individual user to have on the campaign per day, week, or month.

 - You can set a frequency cap to manage the number of impressions on the campaign, ad group, or ad.

 For Video campaigns:

-- When you set the frequency cap for a Video campaign, you set a limit for the number of impressions and/or views you will allow an individual user to have on videos in the campaign per day, week, month, or any combination.
-Frequency caps for Video campaigns can only be set on the campaign level.
+- When you set the frequency cap for a Video campaign, you set a limit for the number of impressions and/or views you will allow an individual user to have on videos in the campaign per day, week, month or any combination.
+Frequency caps for Video campaigns apply to signed in users, or to devices if the user is signed out.
+They can only be set on the campaign level

 - If the videos in the campaign are used in other Video campaigns, impressions and/or views from other Video campaigns for a given user will count towards the frequency cap of the campaign.
 When a user reaches the frequency cap, Google will stop showing this campaign to the user.
 This only applies to in-stream and Bumper ads in the auction.